A guide to LGBTQ+ inclusion for employers

 1. Develop clear policies

-Start by implementing zero-tolerance policies against homophobic, biphobic and transphobic discrimination and harassment, defining the sanctions for staff and/or customers who engage in this behaviour.
-You should also ensure parental and family leave policies are inclusive of all forms of building a family and that compassionate leave includes chosen family.
+To build an inclusive workplace, start by implementing zero-tolerance policies against homophobic, biphobic and transphobic discrimination and harassment.
+This should include defining the sanctions for staff and/or customers who engage in this type of behaviour.

 2. Improve trans inclusion